passabilities/crypto-exchange/README.md

 ### Public Methods

 All public methods are both accessible via a static function and an instance method.
-If only working with public methods, it is not neccessary to create an instance of the exchange class.
+If only working with public methods, it is not neccessary to create an instance of the exchange class (one is created internally).

 Both examples call the same method:
 ```javascript